steveloughran/distributed-testing/sections/sut.md

 Ullrich, Zimmerer and Chrobok-Diening also define both the distributed system as a Deterministic Finite State Machine, DFSM,

->  A labeled transition system (LTS or machine for short) M is defined by a quadru- ple (S, A, , s0), where S is a finite set of states; A is a finite set of actions (the alphabet);
+>  A labeled transition system (LTS or machine for short) M is defined by a quadruple (S, A, , s0), where S is a finite set of states; A is a finite set of actions (the alphabet);
 S A S is a transition relation; and s0 S is the initial state.

 Actions which trigger state transitions may be external, *reactive*, or they may be internal, between components.
 Note that their model does not consider events triggered within components.
 When testing a system such as Hadoop, we lack that luxury.